Why Visier

 Today, scrutiny increasingly comes from within—and outside of—organizations, with employees objecting and opining on everything from a company’s involvement in government defense contracts, for example, to layoffs, a perceived lack of training opportunities, all the way to full-on pay disputes.
 Workers have access to far more information, industry comparisons, and workplace indices, sharpening their awareness of their employer’s performance in people matters.

 Incoming Corporate Sustainability Reporting (CSRD) rules in the European Union are about to make waves for leaders by requiring all businesses over a certain size to report on a wide range of corporate sustainability measures.
-This includes 30+ people measures, alongside the usual financial disclosures.
+Specifically, the ESRS S1 Own Workforce requirement includes 30+ people measures, alongside the usual financial disclosures.
 Such information, often treated as sensitive and confidential by business leaders, is to be made definitively public information, changing the dynamic for Boards.

 CSRD presents two clear themes that business leaders must pay attention to, which I previously discussed in a conversation with Yves Van Durme from Deloitte, and Vandemoortele’s Marc Croonen.
 Here's a recap: